Aubameyang's future, Saka's role and the burning questions Arsenal must answer as Premier League restarts | Goal.com

 It is up to the club to show they really want their captain and that they have similar ambitions to him.

-Aubameyang is happy in London and has enjoyed his time at Arsenal, but at 31 and with several top clubs interested in him, he knows he has a big decision to make.
+Aubameyang is happy in London and has enjoyed his time at Arsenal, but about to turn 31 and with several top clubs interested in him, he knows he has a big decision to make.

 "It is a turning point in my career, and I still have not decided,” admitted Aubameyang.
 “It will maybe be the most important decision of my career.”